privacysandbox/project-flight/README.md

 your emulator.
 Follow these instructions to set up your emulator to run the project.

-First, toggle the Privacy Sandbox to "On" in Settings.
+First, toggle the Privacy Sandbox APIs to "On" in Settings.
 You can navigate to the correct screen with this command:

 ```